Probing Cosmic Magnetism with Rotation Measure-Squared-Galaxy Cross-Correlations: Measurement Forecasts

 We can also compare our forecasts with the work of \cite{amaral_constraints_2021}, which used a variant of the $|\mathrm{RM}|$-galaxy cross-correlation estimator considered here.
 Their estimator essentially measures the foreground surface density of galaxies around RM sources, weighted by the excess value of $|\mathrm{RM}|$, above that around random locations.
 That work cross-correlated 1,742 background RMs from NVSS with the foreground galaxy distributions from WISExSuperCOSMOS.
 Translating from their statistic to our related one, $w_{|\mathrm{RM|,g}}(r_\perp;z)$, their results correspond to a $3-\sigma$ upper bound of $3.8~\mathrm{rad\,m^{-2}}$ on scales of $r_\perp = 1-2.5$ Mpc.
 Our forecasts for this data set yield an SNR of $0.9$ for the same scales, so the lack of detection in the earlier study is not surprising.
 Extending their analysis to larger scales (out to $r_\perp \sim 50$ Mpc/$h$), we forecast an SNR of $1.5$, tantalizingly close to a detection.
 Of course, this is an idealized forecast, and it neglects the noise bias concern for this estimator, among other simplifications.
 Matching to the properties of their sample, we forecast an SNR of $3.9$ at $z=0.1$ for the $w_{\mathrm{RM^2,g}}(r_\perp;z)$ statistic.
 Although the noise is larger for this statistic, the signal is too (see Figure~\ref{fig:rm-gal}), and so the SNR turns out to be a little higher.

 Hence, we conclude that a detection of this signal may be within striking distance.
 Recall that our model signals are computed by cross-correlating with the entire \textsc{Illustris-TNG} halo catalog: this likely underestimates the large-scale cross-correlation signals at the factor of $\sim 2$ level, because the observed WISE and DESI galaxies tend to reside in larger and more highly clustered host dark matter halos than the typical halos in \textsc{Illustris-TNG}.
+In addition, high-resolution RM observations in the future may span smaller angular scales than are well-captured in our current models.
+This could boost the amplitude of the cross-correlation signals relative to our current predictions.
 Future work should refine our forecasts by matching the models more closely to the expected galaxy properties, further investigating the smoothing-scale dependence, incorporating sample variance in the error budget, and assessing systematic errors from foreground cleaning and other practical concerns.
 Furthermore, compiling a larger set of background RMs and using DESI galaxy catalogs could enable near-term detections.
+Despite these caveats, we expect the analytic framework presented in our paper to apply beyond the specifics of the Illustris-TNG simulations.